-We live in a complex world.
-This complexity is partially due to the various relationships that connect people to each other and to other entities such as events and groups.
-Social groups such as a sport clubs, formal organizations such as business corporations, and covert networks such as drug networks, are all complex socio-technical systems.
+We live in a complex world made so, in part, by the complexity of the social, legal and technical relationships connecting people to each other, and to other entities such as events and groups.
+Social groups such as a sport clubs, formal organizations such as business corporations, and covert networks such as drug networks, are all complex sociotechnical networks.
 Such systems have been studied by researchers in a number of areas, including Social Network Analysis (SNA) [38], forensic science [30] and link analysis [34].
 These areas focus attention on the connections, also referred to as links or edges, between various entities, that are referred to as nodes.

-Complex socio-technical systems are dynamic.
+Complex socio-technical systems are furthermore dynamic.
 The dynamics result from multiple change processes such as natural evolutionary processes including learning, birth and aging as well as intervention processes such as altering the set of individuals who lead a system.
-Data on these systems is often incomplete, replete with errors, and difficult to collect, which complicates the understanding and evaluation of these systems.
+Data on these systems is often incomplete, replete with errors, and difficult to collect, which further complicates the understanding and evaluation of these groups.
 Consequently, tools that go beyond traditional SNA and link analysis are needed.
-In response to these needs a new sub-field of SNA, Dynamic Network Analysis (DNA), has emerged
+In response to these needs a new sub-field of SNA, Dynamic Network Analysis (DNA), has emerged [6].
+DNA combines the methods and techniques of SNA and link analysis with multi-agent simulation techniques to afford analysts with a set of techniques and tools for investigating complex and dynamic socio-technical systems.